Robbie-H/CompGIT/README.md

 All tests passed!
 ----------------------------------------------------------------------
 ```

-# Dependencies
- - Python version 3.9 or later
- - The SageMath standard library

 # License
 CompGIT is distributed under the terms of the GNU General Public License v3.0.